ALM VIEWER

 Previously, most of the healthcare system adopted the traditional way of storing and displaying patients’ data in hospitals, which delayed the time from imaging to reporting of interpretation.
 Providing medical goods information in a short time is an important step in relevant medical systems.
 As a result, the PACS System becomes crucial and ought to be used in hospitals to expedite physician assignments for patient care.

-PACS System
+History and Development of PACS System

 PACS System was first set out in the mid-1970s.
 Professor Jean-Raul introduced a medical information demonstration system, Dioogen, at Geneva University Hospitals, Switzerland.
 This system was later modernized to make PACs.
 At the moment, PAC has been adopted in many hospitals and medical institutions.
 In digital medical images, institutes could reduce the costs of data management and storage, and reduce time consumption in data transport.
 Pictures, as is known, are the basis for teaching medical imaging.